-Celebrate Halloween with a Blackberry Moscow Mule!
+Celebrate Halloween with this Blackberry Mule Recipe!
 This black-colored blackberry cocktail with rum is refreshing and just a little creepy.
+Whether youโre hosting a party or just looking for something to sip while your littles trick or treat, youโre going to love this easy Halloween Moscow Mule.

 Just like the classic Moscow Mule, this recipe needs only a few ingredients and is really quick to make.

-Also, be sure to check out my Black Punch with vodka!
-It’s great for a Halloween party or group of moms about to walk all over the neighborhood with sugared-up kids.
+It pairs perfectly with this Black Punch with vodka if you are hosting friends!
+Itโs great for a Halloween party or a group of moms about to walk all over the neighborhood with sugared-up kids.

 Ingredient Notes